Niraj-parihar/Car-Manager-Api/README.md

 ## Contributing

 Contributions are welcome!
-Please follow the guidelines outlined in the [Contributing Guidelines](/CONTRIBUTING.md) to contribute to the project.
+Please follow the guidelines outlined in the [Contributing Guidelines](/CONTRIBUTING.md) to contribute to the project.(Under Development)

 ## License